Healthy Sweet Basil (Ocimum basilicum) in bright indirect, also known as Sweet Basil

 Pitfalls

-Cold temperatures delay germination or kill seedlings.
+A practical check: cold temperatures delay germination or kill seedlings.
 Overwatering causes damping off in seedlings.

 💡